-And during your transfer to Chaa Creek it keeps getting better as our friendly, knowledgeable drivers help acquaint you with the unique topography and colourful history of Belize as you make your way from the sparkling Caribbean coastline to the lush rainforests of the west.
+And during your Belize Airport to San Ignacio's Chaa Creek, it keeps getting better as our friendly, knowledgeable drivers help acquaint you with the unique topography and colourful history of Belize as you make your way from the sparkling Caribbean coastline to the lush rainforests of the west.

 The adventure begins even before landing at Philip Goldson International Airport, usually with beautiful views of the blue Caribbean, Belize Barrier Reef, the hundreds of tiny islands below and pristine Belize coastline.

 The airport is outside of Belize City, and the drive out is pleasant and hassle free with the land continually changing as you leave the coast.

 The low-lying mangrove and sand begins to give way to low bush, with homesteads and small villages with names like Ladyville, Hattieville, Bermudian Landing, Burrell Boom, Teakettle, Roaring Creek and Ontario scattered along the Western Highway.

 The Maya Mountains are visible for most of the hour and half drive, with the distinctive, jagged Cockscomb Mountains becoming more distinct as you move inland and pass the national capitol of Belmopan and the turn off to the Hummingbird Highway.
 More fertile farmland appears and the land begins undulating towards the foothills of the Maya Mountains

 The trip is comfortable and it will seem like no time at all before you’re passing the sprawling Mennonite community of Spanish Lookout, the well-tended agricultural stations of Central Farm & the old British Forces base of Holdfast Camp to begin approaching the twin towns of first Santa Elena & then San Ignacio across the Hawksworth Bridge.